viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

    This allows your code to connect to your robot.

    {{% alert title="Caution" color="caution" %}}
-   Do not share your robot secret or robot address publicly.
+   Do not share your robot location secret or robot address publicly.
    Sharing this information compromises your system security by allowing unauthorized access to your computer.
    {{% /alert %}}